ioncakephper/test-weaver/README.md

 ## 📦 Release & Versioning

-This project uses `standard-version` to automate the release process.
-This tool simplifies versioning by automatically:
+This project uses a combination of `standard-version` and GitHub Actions to provide a seamless, automated release process.

-1. Bumping the version number in `package.json` according to semantic versioning rules.
-2. Generating and updating the `CHANGELOG.md` file based on your commit history.
-3. Creating a new Git tag for the release.

-This process relies on commit messages following the Conventional Commits specification.
+This workflow relies on commit messages following the Conventional Commits specification.

+### How it Works

+1.  **Local Release Preparation**: Running `npm run release` uses `standard-version` to:
+    -   Bump the version number in `package.json`.
+    -   Update `CHANGELOG.md` with all the new changes.
-To create a new release, simply run:
+    -   Commit the changes and create a new version tag locally (e.g., `v1.1.0`).
+2.  **Automated GitHub Release**: When you push the new tag to GitHub, a workflow is automatically triggered to:
+    -   Create a new "Release" on your repository's Releases page.
+    -   Use the tag as the release title.
+    -   Generate polished release notes from your commit history.

+### Creating a New Release

+1.  **Prepare the release locally**:
 ```bash
 npm run release
 ```